idowuvictor/Deployment-using-create2-without-assembly-/README.md

 >**_Note_**: The salt value is a uint256 value. which is converted to bytes32 inside the `createContract` function.

-- `getAddress()` Function has been explained by the article recommended.
+- `preComputeAddress()` It's the same as the `getAddress` Function in the article recommended.
+Kindly go through the article.
 >**_Note_**: The salt value passed in here is a uint256 value. which is converted to bytes32 inside the function.

 All explanation about the `getContractBytecode()` and `getAddress()` function has been talked about extensively in the prerequisite article. kindly check it out again.